oluwaloseyiT/README-Tutorial/README.md

 ## 💡 Why write a README?
 A README is a text documentation that functions as a Overview (front door) explaining what your project is all about.
 It helps visitors understand how your software works before going into the actual files and why it matters.

-You can write and deploy your README.md file with the project using a local directory, a terminal and git or you can just create one here on GitHub.
+You can write and deploy your README.md file with the project using a local directory, a terminal, and git OR you can just create one here on GitHub.

 <a id="prep"></a>
 ## 🛠️ Prerequisites